Siege of Riga (1812): Background

 During Emperor Napoleon's Invasion of Russia, two corps were sent to towards the Baltic Sea via Courland and Lithuania in-order to secure his northern flank.
 One of the corps, Marshal Étienne MacDonald's X Corps was sent towards the Courland and subsequently began moving towards Riga.

 By mid July 1812, the Riga garrison had grown to around 14,000 troops.
 The Russian Army of Finland commanded by Fabian Steinheil arrived with a further 10,000 troops shortly after the beginning of the siege.

 After the beginning of the siege, the French situation was precarious as Marshal MacDonald's 25,000 troops had to not only continue the siege, but control some 80 miles of the Daugava up to Dünaburg.
-This was further undermined as the 'allied' Prussian forces' loyalty was increasingly dubious.
+This was further undermined as the 'allied' Prussian forces loyalty was increasingly dubious.

 Events

 On July 7 the Battle of Iecava took place, in which the troops commanded by Prussian General Julius von Grawert, who approached Riga, defeated the forces of General Friedrich von Löwis of Menar.
 Governor-General Magnus Gustav von Essen, overestimating his opponent's options, ordered preparations for the siege and the burning of the suburbs, after doubt and cancellation — including those on the right bank.
 Commandant Ivan Emme announced the partial destruction of the Moscow and St. Petersburg (Petersburger Vorstadt) suburbs, and on the evening of July 11, police were ordered to start the arson.
 The fire, wind and poor organization spiraled out of control, causing even more damage to the townspeople than planned.

 On July 19, 67 Russian gunboats finally arrived in Riga, much more than those made by Thomas Byam Martin.
-At that time, the Prussians were located around Riga in the southern semicircle along the line Sloka — Olaine — Kekava.
-Löwis of Menar's forces launched a counterattack in a western direction, and the Russian and English gunboats supporting it, moving up the Lielupe River, managed to reach Sloka and further Kalnciems.
+At that time, the Prussians were located around Riga in the southern semicircle along the line Sloka – Olaine – Kekava.
+Löwis of Menar's forces launched a counterattack in a western direction, and the Russian and British warships supporting it, moving up the Lielupe River, managed to reach Sloka and further Kalnciems.
 The boats moved on to Jelgava, which was shelled but retreated from it as a result of the Prussian artillery response fire.
 However, after a few days, the Prussians were able to push the Russians back from the captured territory.

 On August 10 the Russians, after hoax attacks in the directions of Sloka and Olaine, attacked Kekava, forcing opponents to retreat to the south.
 On August 26 (September 7), the Prussians launched a counterattack and the Russians, in turn, retreated to the starting positions.